Finding “Outsider” Haunts – Free Worksheet

 That’s why I’m always more interested in lesser-known haunts, and unreported sites.

-To help you find fresh investigation sites, I’ve created a simplified checklist.
-It summarizes the main steps I take when I’m looking for a haunted site with unreported (or under-reported) paranormal activity, for my own research or for a TV show.
+To help you find these kinds of sites, I’ve created a simplified checklist.
+It summarizes the main steps I take when I’m looking for a haunted site with unreported (or under-reported) paranormal activity, for my own research or as a location scout for TV producers.

 Here’s the link to the PDF on Google Drive: Click here to download a free copy of Finding Unexplored “Outsider” Haunts.
 (It’s okay to share that link with others.)